Last Updated on March 2, 2021 by Shaun Snapp

 H0w Steve Channelled Hasso Plattner

 Hasso Plattner places a lot of emphasis on removing aggregates in this book.
 Hasso wrote four books on in-memory computing, all of them filled with falsehoods.
-However, outside of SAP, others that focus on databases, and have concentrated on databases for far longer than SAP do not agree that aggregates are a terrible thing.
+However, outside of SAP, others that focus on databases and have concentrated on databases far longer than SAP do not agree that aggregates are a terrible thing.
 We are currently developing an application, and one has to decide whether to precalculate or whether it is worthwhile to re-calculate values.
-Hasso Plattner seems to emphasize reducing aggregates because he needs to show that he an by extension HANA made essential contributions “innovations” to the column-oriented design, when in fact, he didn’t.
+Hasso Plattner seems to emphasize reducing aggregates because he needs to show that he and, by extension, HANA made essential contributions “innovations” to the column-oriented design, when in fact, he didn’t.
 We cover Hasso Plattner’s lack of innovation and the fake storyline around HANA’s innovation in this article.

 Also, aggregates aren’t maintenance items.
 They mostly sit there until called upon.
 Indexes are very similar to aggregates but are pointers for the database to find things more quickly.
 Indexes also make a lot of sense.

 So there are three major problems with Steve Lucas’ explanation here of RDBMS systems.

 - It proposes that Oracle is the only database vendor that uses indexes, MOLAP, aggregates, etc..

 - It proposes that all of these items were grafted onto the RDBMS willy-nilly.
 They weren’t; they are part of the design.

 - It proposes that these additions are a lot of maintenance when they aren’t.